What Are Conformal Coatings?

 - Good protection in a wide range of environments

 Generally speaking silicones are the most resistant coatings to high/low temperatures or temperature fluctuations due to their more flexible nature.
-Electrolube also provide other modified silicone technologies which have been specifically designed for the railway industry.
 These coatings offer a wide range of protection in a both challenging and rapidly changing environments.
+However they are less resistant to humidity and corrosive gases than other coating technologies.

 - Good all round protection